Overview

 What Owners Usually Need This Scope To Solve

-- Clear coordination between landlord base-building and tenant work
+- Clear coordination between landlord base-building systems and tenant work before rough-in begins rather than during

-- A contractor comfortable working inside active or shared properties
+- A contractor comfortable working inside active or shared buildings with the access restrictions and noise controls those conditions require

-- Communication that supports fast tenant decisions without confusion
+- Communication that supports fast tenant decisions — finish selections, MEP confirmations, landlord coordination — without creating confusion about what is blocking the schedule

 Local Fit